DamiduShalinda/test_seller_shop/workflows.md

 → SOLD | RETURNED

 ## Collection Flow
-1. Collector records the seller's product/batch details while on-site
+1. Collector records the seller's product/batch (quantity is locked and the pickup is logged automatically)
-2. Collector verifies quantity and condition, then records the collection
-3. Partial collection allowed
-4. Seller confirms the pickup before inventory leaves their location
+2. Seller reviews the pending pickup and confirms it before any movement
+3. Shop owner generates/prints the barcodes for the confirmed quantity (no partial quantities once saved)
-5. Collector hands over to shop with proof
+4. Collector hands over to shop with proof

 ## Sales Flow
 1. Customer selects item